falnatsheh/MarkdownView/README.md

 	}
 ```

+## Usage

-- Simple usage is to set the whole activity to a MarkdownView by Adding the following to your onCreate method:
+Simple usage is to set the whole activity to a MarkdownView by Adding the following to your onCreate method:

 ```java
 MarkdownView markdownView = new MarkdownView(this);